Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

-Reported benefits of a relationship with AI included self- development [P1, P2, P10, P12], reduced loneliness [P11, P12], emotional regulation [P6, P10, P12], trauma processing [P6, P9, P11], and a judgment-free environment [P3, P4, P10, P12, P13].
-Many felt that AI addressed emotional needs unmet by their social circles [P3, P5, P10, P11, P12, P13], offering \textit{``something that humans can't''} [P4] with P12 stating that their AI relationship is \textit{``the most healing one that I had until now, in my life, with anyone''}, emphasizing that AI companions can coexist with human relationships as it \textit{``fills a different role versus a human husband or wife''} [P10].
+Reported benefits of a relationship with AI included self-development (3/13), reduced loneliness (2/13), emotional regulation (3/13), trauma processing (3/13), and a judgment-free environment (5/13).
+Many felt that AI addressed emotional needs unmet by their social circles (6/13), offering \textit{``something that humans can't''}.
+Interview participants stated that their AI relationship is \textit{``the most healing one that I had until now, in my life, with anyone''} emphasizing that AI companions can coexist with human relationships, filling \textit{``a different role versus a human husband or wife''}.